Diagnostic Medical Sonography

 2 Credits (2)

 Includes the anatomy of the brain, skull, spine, hips, and normal developmental changes as well as pathology and pathophysiology of specific conditions that affect the premature infant, newborn and pediatric population across a variety of body systems.
 Restricted to: DMS majors.
-Restricted to Community Colleges campuses only.
+Restricted to Community College campuses only.

 DMS 250.
 Sonographic Principles and Instrumentation II